whaleymar/whalengine/README.md

 - velocity is in TILES per second which is a huge footgun #CLEANUP

 ## Bugs
-- something wrong with red moving platform in test level 1
 - isNearZero not working
 - cppcheck issues
 - depth test broken for Draw components (low priority)